-Pieper Olson Primary Care: Open for sick appointments, wellness appointments being rescheduled.
+Pieper Olson Primary Care: Open for sick appointments, vaccine appointments being rescheduled.
 Our phones will be open starting at 8:30am every day, doors open at 8:00am.

-Pieper Marlborough Primary Care: Open normal hours for sick appointments and wellness/routine visits.
+Pieper Marlborough Primary Care: Open normal hours for sick appointments and vaccine visits.

-Pieper Essex Primary Care: Open normal hours for sick appointments and wellness/routine visits.
+Pieper Essex Primary Care: Open normal hours for sick appointments and vaccine visits.

-Pieper East Haddam Primary Care: Open normal hours for sick appointments and wellness/routine visits.
+Pieper East Haddam Primary Care: Open normal hours for sick appointments and vaccine visits.
 Closed on Tuesdays until further notice, open regular hours Monday and Wednesday - Saturday.

-- Pieper Middletown (Berlin Street location) Primary Care: Open normal hours for sick appointments and wellness/routine visits.
+- Pieper Middletown (Berlin Street location) Primary Care: Open normal hours for sick appointments and vaccine visits.